Miklós Barabás: Biography

-Miklos Barabás was educated at the Protestant school of Nagyenyed.
+Miklós Barabás was educated at the Protestant school of Nagyenyed (today Aiud, Romania).
 He painted from an early age, and in 1829 he was a pupil of Johann Ender in Vienna for a while.
-Back in Kolozsvár in 1830 he learned lithography from Gábor Barra (1799-1837).
+Back in Kolozsvár (today Cluj-Napoca, Romania) in 1830 he learned lithography from Gábor Barra (1799-1837).
+In 1831, he moved to Romania, Bucharest.
 In 1834-1835 he traveled to Italy, where he learned watercolor painting from the Scottsman William Leighton Leitch who was six years his senior; they became friends and toured and painted in the Lago Maggiore region in 1834, and Leitch was a great influence on Barabás's future work.
 He finally settled in Pest in 1855.